mattcroat/joy-of-code/posts/sveltekit-web-scraping/sveltekit-web-scraping.md

 ---
 title: Using SvelteKit For Web Scraping
-description: Learn how to use SvelteKit for web scraping and make an API for GitHub contributions.
+description: Using SvelteKit for web scraping to make an API for GitHub contributions.
 slug: sveltekit-web-scraping
 published: '2023-08-24'
 category: sveltekit
-draft: true
 ---

+{% youtube id="T-lBPpeokfY" title="Using SvelteKit For Web Scraping" %}

 ## Table of Contents